 At one time, an Omaha retail store was the largest between Chicago and San Francisco.
-It was started by Jonas L. Brandies, a native of Prague that was born in 1836 and immigrated to the U.S. when he was 20 years old.
+It was started by Jonas L. Brandeis, a native of Prague who was born in 1836 and immigrated to the U.S. when he was 20 years old.

 Advertisement for J.L.
 Brandeis Clothing Store in Manitowoc, Wisconsin.
 Courtesy of Boston Rare Maps.

-A tanner by trade in his native country, he first settled in Wisconsin.
+A tanner by trade in Prague, he first settled in Wisconsin.
 The opening of the Manitowoc Clothing Store launched his retail career.
-Named for the town in which it was located along Lake Michigan and in between Milwaukee and Green Bay, he is reported to have traded with Native Americans.
+Named for the town where it was located along Lake Michigan, between Milwaukee and Green Bay, he is reported to have traded with Native Americans.

 1894 Durham Museum photo of J.L. & Sons Brandeis Boston Store after it burned to the ground.

-While in Wisconsin, Jonas married Fannie Tewels and the two had four children: Arthur, Emil, Sarah and Hugo.
-Jonas saw opportunity in the growing city of Omaha which had the benefit of not only sitting along the Missouri River but also served as a hub for the railroad.
+While in Wisconsin, Jonas married Fannie Tewels, and the two had four children: Arthur, Emil, Sarah, and Hugo.
+Jonas saw opportunity in the growing city of Omaha, which not only sat along the Missouri River but also served as a hub for the railroad.

-The Brandeis family relocated to Omaha in the 1880s.
-He employed his eldest, Arthur, to help him run his first store in town called The Fair on 13th between Howard and Jackson Streets.
+After relocating to Omaha in the 1880s, Jonas opened a new store called The Fair, or J.L.
+Brandeis & Son, on 13th between Howard and Jackson Streets.
+At this point, he was joined by his eldest son, Arthur, in the family business.
 A shrewd businessman, Jonas employed a number of tactics to draw attention to his store.
-Among these were sidewalk sales, window displays that he kept lit up at night, packing a wagon full of marked down merchandise that he would ride throughout town and releasing a dozen balloons with coupons for free clothing each Saturday night.
+Among these were sidewalk sales, window displays that he kept lit up at night, riding a wagon full of marked-down merchandise through the streets, and releasing a dozen balloons with coupons for free clothing.

 1921 Durham Museum photo of the main floor at Brandeis from a balcony.